-- 74. The expert groups have identified a number of issues relevant to the long-term sustainability of outer space affairs that are still open or for which the current state of knowledge is inadequate to propose candidate guidelines.
-The expert groups have therefore recommended these issues as topics for future consideration by the Committee on the Peaceful Uses of Outer Space and its Scientific and Technical Subcommittee and Legal Subcommittee.
-These topics are presented in the following subparagraphs: - (a) The Committee on the Peaceful Uses of Outer Space should consider the issue of the exploitation of natural resources in outer space in the context of sustainable development; - (b) The Committee should consider the compilation of a compendium of measures, practices, standards and other elements conducive to the safe conduct of space activities, including the sustainable exploitation of natural resources in outer space.
+69. The expert groups identified a number of issues relevant to the long-term sustainability of outer space affairs that are still open or for which the current state of knowledge is inadequate to propose candidate guidelines.
+The expert groups have therefore recommended these issues as topics for future consideration by the

+Committee and its Subcommittees.
+These topics are presented in the following subparagraphs:

+(a) The Committee should consider the issue of the exploitation of natural resources in outer space in the context of sustainable development;

+(b) The Committee should consider the compilation of a compendium of measures, practices, standards and other elements conducive to the safe conduct of space activities, including the sustainable exploitation of natural resources in outer space.
 Such a compendium could be made freely available and promoted by all participants in space activities, including States and international intergovernmental organizations;